neuronumcybernetics/neuronum/README.md

 ### **About Neuronum**
-Neuronum is a central serverless data gateway automating the processing and distribution of data transmission, storage, and streaming.
+Neuronum is a framework to build serverless data gateways automating the processing and distribution of data transmission, storage, and streaming.

 ### **Network Attributes**
 **Cell & Nodes**
 - Cell: Account to connect and interact with the Neuronum Network
-- Nodes: Software and Hardware components connected to Neuronum
+- Nodes: Software and Hardware components hosting data gateways

 **Data Gateways**
 - Transmitters (TX): Automate data transfer in standardized formats